-Marco is a materials scientist with experience in interdisciplinary projects at the crossroads between physics, chemistry, computer science, and data science.
+Marco is a physicist with experience in interdisciplinary projects at the crossroads between materials science, chemistry, computer science, and data science.
 He develops predictive modeling techniques based on first principles numerical simulations to help understand and design advanced materials for renewable energy, water, and quantum information technologies.

 Marco is an assistant professor in the department of physics, computer science, and mathematics of the University of Modena and Reggio Emilia.
-He is also a visit assistant professor in the Pritzker school of molecular engineering at the University of Chicago and a visiting scientist in the materials science division at Argonne National Laboratory.
+He is also a visit assistant professor in the Pritzker school of molecular engineering at the University of Chicago and a visiting scientist in the materials science division at Argonne National Laboratory and at the Nanoscience Institute of the National Research Council.
 He is recipient of the 2020 DOE Early Career Award.
 He graduated in physics and obtained his PhD in nanoscience and nanotechnology at the University of Modena and Reggio Emilia.
 He was a postdoctoral researcher at the Italian leadership computing facility CINECA, at the University of California Davis, at the University of Chicago and Argonne National Laboratory.

 University of Modena and Reggio Emilia